BloxyLabs/ESP32-WeatherStation/README.md

 # ESP32-WeatherStation

-Check also our YouTube channel for instructions and other related information [YouTube](https://www.youtube.com/@bloxylabs "YouTube").
+Check also our [YouTube](https://www.youtube.com/@bloxylabs "YouTube") channel for instructions and other related information.
 If you had fun with the projects, please consider buying us a [cup of coffee](https://www.buymeacoffee.com/bloxylabs "cupofcoffee") ☕.

-The commands to setup ChatterBot
+Execute the following steps to upload the code to your ESP32

 Step 1: Connect the Oled screen to your ESP32
+You can find the instruction how to connect the oled screen to your ESP32 in the related video on our [YouTube](https://www.youtube.com/@bloxylabs "YouTube") channel.

 Step 2: Create a OpenWeather API